Click here to read our Covid policy.

 What are Hammer Toes?

-• Flexible- the toe or toes can move at the joint
+• Flexible Hammer Toe: The affected toe can still move at the joint.

 What Causes Hammer Toes?